Anna Oxygen: Cloud Eye Control (2007–present)

 While attending CalArts in Los Angeles, California as a graduate student in 2007, Huff formed Cloud Eye Control with fellow students Miwa Matreyek and Chi-wang Yang.
 Cloud-Eye Control is an experimental theater group, with Huff handling composition, co-creation and serving as a primary performer.
 In 2009 the group completed and performed the multimedia performance art piece entitled Under Polaris, first performed in Portland, Oregon and hosted by the Portland Institute of Contemporary Art (PICA).
 Under Polaris sold out a five-day run at REDCAT in Los Angeles, and was featured at the 2009 National Performers Network conference in Knoxville, Tennessee.
 In 2010 the show traveled to the Exit Festival in Paris, and the Fusebox Festival in Austin, Texas.
 The Los Angeles Times called the show "retro-futuristic" and "a transcendently spectacular piece of theater."

 Huff, Flying Lotus, and Eric Lindley contributed music to various animated performances by Miwa Matreyek, including This World Made Itself, Myth and Infrastructure, and Dreaming of Lucid Living.
 Myth and Infrastructure premiered at the Global TED Conference in Oxford and all three films went on to various international venues including the 2014 Sundance Film Festival.
 Huff's own live performances have been exhibited in museums such as PS1 MOMA Contemporary, The Seattle Art Museum, Hammer Museum, PICA, and the Rohsska Museet in Gothenburg, Sweden.

 Collaborations (2014–present)

-Huff continues to be a member of the group Day/Moon, which is a psychedelic folk group she founded with long-term collaborator Tamala Poljak, of the Los Angeles group Longstocking.
-The group has also collaborated with Tara Jane O'Neill.
+Huff has collaborated with Tamala Poljak, of the Los Angeles group Longstocking recording a psyche folk LP (still unreleased) under the name Day//moon, The group has also collaborated with Tara Jane O'Neil.
 Huff has worked with other artists such as Eric Lindley, Becky Stark, David Scott Stone and many others in the Los Angeles scene, and was a member of the Los Angeles Ladies Choir.
 She has collaborated with Jack Black's wife Tanya Haden on art, music and puppet shows, and can be seen alongside Black and Kyle Gass of Tenacious D, promoting their Festival Supreme in a series of shorts directed by Liam Lynch.